Bryan Avila

 Bryan Avila (born June 25, 1984) is an American Republican politician who currently serves as a member of the Florida Senate, representing the 39th District.
+He serves as a Captain in the Florida Army National Guard and has been in the Guard for nine years.
 He previously served in the Florida House of Representatives, representing the 111th District, which includes parts of Miami and Hialeah in northeastern Miami-Dade County, since 2014.
-Avila will be term limited in 2022 and has announced his intention to run for Miami Dade County commission district 6.
+Avila will be term limited in 2022 and has announced his intention to run for Miami-Dade County commission district 6.

 History

 Avila was born in Hialeah, Florida.
 He graduated from Miami Springs High School in 2002.
-He attended Miami Dade College, receiving his associates degree in 2004, and graduated from the University of Miami with a bachelor's degree in political science in 2006.
+He attended Miami-Dade College, receiving his associates degree in 2004, and graduated from the University of Miami with a bachelor's degree in political science in 2006.
 Avila went on to attend Florida International University, where he graduated with a Master's degree in Criminal Justice as well as a Master of Public Administration degree in 2010.
 In 2011, Avila was appointed to serve on the Planning and Zoning Board for the City of Hialeah.
 The following year, he was appointed to the city's Scholarship Board.
 In 2013, Avila was elected as the vice-chairman of the Republican Party of Miami-Dade County and served until his election to the Florida House of Representatives.
 Avila is married to his high school sweetheart, Cindy Gil-Avila.
 In 2015, their daughter, Olivia, was born.